floradora101/shophubecom/readme.md

 - Think about security from the start

 Good luck!
 Remember, Ahmad is counting on you to bring his store online.

+---

+## CDN and Deployment Configuration

+### Deployment Assumptions

+**Hosted on Vercel → static assets and images served via CDN automatically**

+ShopHub is configured to leverage CDN defaults for optimal performance:

+#### Image Configuration

+- All external images are served through Next.js Image Optimization
+- Only authorized domains are allowed via `images.remotePatterns`:
+  - `images.unsplash.com` - Product showcase images
+  - `unsplash.com` - Fallback images
+  - `uploadthing.com` - User-uploaded content
+  - `utfs.io` - File storage service
+- Images are automatically optimized and served via Next.js image optimizer

+#### Static Asset Caching

+- Static assets with hashed filenames (`/_next/static/*`) are cached with `immutable` headers (1 year)
+- Media files (images, fonts, etc.) are cached for 1 year with `immutable` headers
+- CDN automatically handles global distribution and caching

+#### Performance Benefits

+- Images are automatically optimized, resized, and converted to modern formats
+- Static assets are cached at the edge for fast global delivery
+- No manual CDN configuration required when deploying to Vercel